Selectors#

 Select all columns except those matching the given columns, datatypes, or selectors.

-Expand a selector to column names with respect to a specific frame or schema target.
+Expand selector to column names, with respect to a specific frame or target schema.

 first()